htanviii1210-bot/python-journey/README.md

 NumberGuess.py
 quizgame.py
 passwordgenerate.py
+todo.py
 README.md
 ```

+---

+## Learning Philosophy

+Instead of only watching tutorials, I learn by building projects.

+Each project introduces new concepts and helps reinforce previous lessons through practical implementation.

-Learning one project at a time and improving every day.
+The goal is consistent progress and becoming a better programmer one project at a time.

+---

+⭐ This repository documents my Python learning journey and growth as a developer.